vmware/vic-product/docs/user_doc/vic_vsphere_admin/network_reqs.md

 - [Create a Logical Switch ](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.3/com.vmware.nsxt.admin.doc/GUID-23194F9A-416A-40EA-B9F7-346B391C3EF8.html)

 **NOTE**: If you use NSX-T Data Center logical switches, it is not mandatory for T1 or T0 routers to be present.
 The bridge network  does not use layer 3, so does not require T1 and T0 routers.
-For container networks, if you need to access container VMs externally, you might need a T1 router to bridge overlay and underlay networks.
-If you only want to validate connections to container VMs via the container network, you do not require T1 and T0 routers.
+For container networks, you might need a T1 router to bridge overlay and underlay networks.

 ## VCH Networks <a id="vchnetworks"></a>

 You can direct traffic between containers, the VCH, the external Internet, and your vSphere environment to different networks.
-Some networks require a dedicated interface.
-Other networks can share an interface.
+Some networks require a dedicated network interface.
+Other networks can share a network interface.

 **IMPORTANT**:

-- If you configure a VCH to use different interfaces for each of the public, management, and client networks, these networks must all be accessible by the vSphere Integrated Containers appliance.
+- If you configure a VCH to use different networks for each of the public, management, and client networks, these networks must all be accessible by the vSphere Integrated Containers appliance.
 - All of the hosts in a cluster should be attached to the port groups or logical switches that you create for the VCH networks and for any mapped container networks.

 ### Bridge Networks <a id="bridge"></a>

-Each VCH requires a unique interface for use as the bridge network.
-You cannot share this interface between multiple VCHs.
+Each VCH requires a unique network interface for use as the bridge network.
+You cannot share this network between multiple VCHs.
 When deploying VCHs directly to ESXi Server hosts, by default `vic-machine` creates a port group for the bridge network.
-When deploying VCHs to vCenter Server, you must create an interface for use as the bridge network before you deploy the VCH.
+When deploying VCHs to vCenter Server, you must create a network interface for use as the bridge network before you deploy the VCH.

 If you use standard networks, create a VMware vSphere Distributed Switch, and create a dedicated port group for use as the bridge network for each VCH.
 You can create multiple port groups on the same switch, but each VCH requires its own unique port group for the bridge network.